greglook/solanum/doc/sources.md

 ## tcp

-The `tcp` source tests that a local port is open and accepting TCP connections.
+This source tests that a local port is open and accepting TCP connections.
 It reports a single event, `tcp socket open` with a metric and state of `1`/`ok` if the socket is open, or `0`/`critical` if not.

 - `port` (required)